jclarte/quarto/README.md

 ## Checklist

-1. add better user interface
+1. enhance gui management (sprite refresh, settings)

+2. fix mcts

+3. add CLI options to setup game mode

-2. have bot parameter customisation and game setup
+4. have bot parameter customisation and game setup in a menu

-3. have more bot types
+5. have more bot types

-4. manage multi games with different users
+6. manage multi games with different users

-5. store game data in a database
+7. store game data in a database